danielbene/smart-nixie/README.md

 - timed AP mode (broadcasting his own network) for the essential setups
 - count up/down timers
 - humidity and temperature values
-  - there is an air pressure sensor inside too, so maybe...
+  - there is an air pressure sensor inside too, so maybe... (later varsion)
 - automatic slot-machine effect to protect against cathode poisoning
-- automatic tube turn off based on the presence of specific device MAC on the network (optional)
+- automatic tube turn off based on the presence of specific device MAC on the network (delayed to later version because of technical difficulties)
 - leading zeros turn off
 - display flashing feature
 - modular design for easier repairs/modifications
 - code design focuses on the longevity of the electronic parts (tries to avoid unnecessary actions)

+### Version
+Current firmware version: 1.0
+Compatible pcb version: 1.0